OpenSprites/OpenSprites-Origin/README.md

 ![Github logo](https://avatars1.githubusercontent.com/u/10893362?s=100)

 [Very Active]
-Rumanti is a frontend developer on the OS team.
-You can blame her for readability and probably efficiency.
+Rumanti is a front-end developer on the OS team and the only one who does not lives in neither America nor Europe.
+Many of her commits involves improving readability, matching colors, and make things responsive whenever possible.

  - HTML
  - CSS